Xaaby/watershed-analysis/README.md

-# watershed-analysis
-A QGIS project analyzing the elevation and drainage of a watershed in Nashik, India.
+# A QGIS project analyzing the elevation and drainage of a watershed in Nashik, India.

-# Elevation and Watershed Analysis in Nashik District, India

 ## Map Preview

 ![Final Watershed Map](image_94a6e5.jpg)
-*(Note: You will upload your map image and name it 'image_94a6e5.jpg' or update the link here)*

 ## Project Overview